divsinghal/Claimless/README.md

 #### Weak points
 The contract relies on the fact that all insurance providers must use the same currency unit when registering a policy with the contract.
-Inconsistant use of a currency amount would render the value of NCB tokens unknowable.
+Inconsistant use of currencies would render the value of NCB tokens unknowable.

 #### Possible Expansion
 This solution could easily be adapted to present detials of a customers premium